gouthampacha/interop/doc/source/process/CoreDefinition.rst

 4. Claiming OpenStack requiring use of designated upstream code

-   1. Implementation’s claiming the OpenStack™ mark must use the OpenStack upstream code (or be using code submitted to upstream)
+   1. Implementations claiming the OpenStack™ mark must use the OpenStack upstream code (or be using code submitted to upstream)

    2. You are not OpenStack, if you pass all the tests but do not use the